-When you have registered with your chosen pharmacy, you need to let us know, so that we can update your records.
-Every time you now order a repeat prescription, it will be sent electronically via EPS to your nominated pharmacy.
+When you have registered with your chosen pharmacy, you need to let us know so that we can enter the details on your records, then every time you order a repeat prescription it will be sent electronically via EPS to your nominated pharmacy.
 Please see the patient information leaflet on the following link for further details on Electronic Prescribing (EPS): http://systems.hscic.gov.uk/eps/library/patientfact.pdf

 Please note: Online prescription ordering is also available via Systmone Online.
 For the present we will retain the existing email ordering via the practice website but would ask patients use one method only to avoid confusion.